Eaves History, Family Crest & Coats of Arms

-Another 45 words (3 lines of text) are included under the topic Early Eaves Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Eaves Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Eaves family moved to Ireland, but this topic is not covered in this excerpt.
-Another 161 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Eaves family to immigrate North America: